friederikewild/eyewellbeing.com/_treats/magic_eyes.md

 - Start over from very close, if you see one or two circles
 - When clearly seeing three circles hold the distance and the focus.
 - Checking out the picture itself the magically hidden image will appear.
+- If you feel like noticing something, but are not sure what it is, then click the link below each image to find out.
+Often the object becomes clearer once we know, what is hidden.

 ## Advanced viewing